KUMBHALGARH TOURISM GUIDE

-As one moves to the East, Kali Temple and the Namadev Kund with royal ‘Chhatris’ can be seen.
+As one move to the East, Kali Temple and the Namadev Kund with royal ‘Chhatris’ can be seen.
 Another noteworthy temple, a little further; enshrines a fine black marble ‘lingam’.
 The ‘mandap’ or the hall of the temple has beautiful pillars, finely fluted and having a tapering shape.

 Haldighati: The scene of the famous battle of 1576 AD fought between Rana Pratap, the heroic son of Udai Singh and the massive forces of the Mughal Emperor Akbar.
 A beautiful ‘Chhatri’ with white marble columns, dedicated to Rana Pratap stands here.